ydataai/ydata-profiling/docsrc/source/pages/getting_started/concepts.rst

 Data types
 ----------

-Types, when going beyond the the logical data types such as integer, floats, etc,  are a powerful abstraction for effective data analysis, allowing analysis under higher level lenses. ``pandas-profiling`` is backed by a powerful type system developed specifically for data analysis: `visions <https://github.com/dylan-profiler/visions>`_.
-Currently, ``pandas-profiling`` recognizes the following types:
+Types, when going beyond the the logical data types such as integer, floats, etc,  are a powerful abstraction for effective data analysis, allowing analysis under higher level lenses. ``ydata-profiling`` is backed by a powerful type system developed specifically for data analysis: `visions <https://github.com/dylan-profiler/visions>`_.
+Currently, ``ydata-profiling`` recognizes the following types:

 - Boolean
 - Numerical